pwwang/immunopipe/docs/configurations.md

 - `num_retries`: The number of retries for the jobs.
 (Default: `3`)
 - `forks`: How many jobs to run simultaneously?
 (Default: `1`)
+- `scheduler`: The scheduler to use.
+If not specified, the scheduler specified in the pipeline level configurations will be used.
+- `scheduler_opts`: The options for the scheduler.
+If not specified, the scheduler options specified in the pipeline level configurations will be used.
+    - See also [`How to run the pipeline on a cluster?`](./faq.md#how-to-run-the-pipeline-on-a-cluster) for more details.

 To know more about the configuration items for the pipeline, you can also read the [pipen docs](https://pwwang.github.io/pipen/configurations/).